Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): L. Floren, C. Zhou Prerequisite(s): None

-Restrictions: First year PharmD student Activities: Direct - Lecture, Direct - Conference, Student - Lecture
+Restrictions: First-year PharmD student Activities: Direct - Lecture, Direct - Conference, Student - Lecture

-The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g. immunizations), communication, and critical thinking skills.
+The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g., immunizations), communication, and critical thinking skills.
 Activities incorporate self-reflection and are designed to uphold principles of DEI.
-CP170 introduces students to history taking, patient interviewing, chart documentation, immunizations, and aseptic technique.
+This course introduces students to history taking, patient interviewing, chart documentation, immunizations, and aseptic technique.
 Students are evaluated through direct observation in skills sessions and an OSCE.

 170.60 Pharmacist & Critical Care (1 units) Fall